Methods of the Modern Brewhouse

 Grain Crushing |

 Grain crushing is very important in the brewing process.
 In a perfect world you would get an ideal, intact husk and a fully crushed interior.
 However we can only do the best we can.
 The goal of malt crushing is to crush the grains and keep the husk intact.
-There are a few ways to accomplish this.

-- Mills (2 roller and 3 roller versions) – You will always get a better crush with a 3 roller mill, as you can set different gaps to help you.
+- Mills (2 roller and 3 roller versions)– You will always get a better crush with a 3 roller mill, as you can set different gaps to help you.
 You certainly don’t need a 3 roller mill though to get a good crush.
 Milling speed matters much more.

-- Milling speed (the slower the better…) – The rate at which the grain goes though the mill is going to have a dramatic effect on the crush.
+- Milling speed (the slower the better…)– The rate at which the grain goes though the mill is going to have a dramatic effect on the crush.
 You can dial in your mill speed much like taking your pulse: count your revolutions for 15 seconds and multiply that by 4 to get your RPM.
 Target and RPM value under 100.

 You may want to explore grain conditioning as well to go along with your milling methods.